-You must apply within 28 days after the relevant notification:
+You must apply within 28 days of the relevant notification:

-- if your application to register an association has been refused; or
+- if your application to register an association has been refused

-- if your application to register a registrable body has been refused; or
+- if your application to register a registrable body has been refused

 - if the secretary of an incorporated association has refused to restrict access to your personal information.

-If the Registrar has directed the registration of, or incorporation of, a prescribed body corporate you must apply within 28 days after the notice of the direction is received by the association.
+If the Registrar has directed the registration of, or incorporation of, a prescribed body corporate, you must apply within 28 days of the notice of the direction being received by the association.

-If the Registrar has decided to restrict public access to some personal information, or decided to release some of the personal information, you must apply within 28 days after the later of:
+If the Registrar has decided to restrict public access to some personal information, or decided to release some of the personal information, you must apply within 28 days of the later of these events:

 - the date the notice of decision was given